ChesterBaltazar/ChesterBaltazar/README.md

 - **Penetration Testing Methodologies**
 - **Cisco Packet Tracer**
 - **Vulnerability Analysis**
-- **Open Source Intelligence**
+- **Open Source Intelligence[Maltego, Spiderfoot, The Harvester, and Recon-ng]**
-- **Incident Response**
+- **Incident Response and Mitigation**
 - **Communication**
-- **Linux**
+- **Linux and Unix**
 - **Hardware and Software Troubleshooting**

-#### 💻 Looking Forward
+#### Looking Forward
-My goal is to become a Cyber Security Specialist who understands technology from the ground up—someone who can not only identify vulnerabilities but also understand their root causes in architecture and code.
-I believe the best defenders are those who understand how things are built.
+My goal is to become a Cyber Security Specialist [SOC L1 or Pentester] who understands technology from the ground up someone who can not only identify vulnerabilities but also understand their root causes in architecture and code.
+I believe the best defenders are those who understand how attackers attack Vulnerabilites.

 ### Tools
 <p align="center">